-- The Stanley Hotel: Listed on the National Register of Historic Places, the 110-year-old Stanley Hotel is famous for its iconic architecture and spectacular setting overlooking Rocky Mountain National Park.
-Guests have a choice of lodging: the historic hotel, adjacent boutique lodge or nearby luxurious Aspire Residences, and the opportunity to take guided excursions into Rocky Mountain National Park.
-Historic and Night Spirit Tours run daily and worldclass entertainers, musicians, comedians and inspirational speakers perform on site regularly. - MacGregor Ranch: The MacGregor Ranch is the last remaining working cattle ranch in Estes Park.
-Built in 1873 the MacGregor Ranch is one of few sites operating as both a working ranch and vouth education center.
-It offers a window into the past for guests who can observe horses, ranch hands working the field and cattle grazing the meadow.
+The Stanley Hotel: Listed on the National Register of Historic Places, the 110-year-old Stanley Hotel is famous for its iconic architecture and spectacular setting overlooking Rocky Mountain National Park.
+Guests have a choice of lodging: the historic hotel, adjacent boutique lodge or

-- Baldpate Inn Key Museum: Named after the mystery novel, "Seven Keys to Baldpate," the Baldpate Inn opened in 1917.
-In keeping with the story line of the novel, the proprietors gave each guest to the Inn their very own key.
-The tradition ended during World War I, but loyal guests returned every year with their own keys from exotic locales around the world, thus creating the world's largest key collection, now boasting more than 20,000 keys including those from the Pentagon, Westminster Abby, Mozart's wine cellar, and even Frankenstein's castle. - Historic Park Theatre: Historic Park Theatre, the oldest operating movie theatre west of the Mississippi River, was built in 1913.
+- nearby luxurious Aspire Residences, and the opportunity to take guided excursions into Rocky Mountain National Park.
+Historic and Night Spirit Tours run daily, and world-class entertainers, musicians, comedians and inspirational speakers perform on-site regularly through the Stanley Live Concert Series. - MacGregor Ranch: The MacGregor Ranch is the last remaining working cattle ranch in Estes Park.
+Built in 1873 the MacGregor Ranch is one of few sites operating as both a working ranch and youth education center.
+It offers a window into the past for guests who can observe horses, ranch hands working the field and cattle grazing the meadow. - Historic Park Theatre: Historic Park Theatre, the oldest operating movie theatre west of the Mississippi River, was built in 1913.
 The theatre has been renovated and still shows films today.
 It is on the National Register of Historic Places. - Estes Park Museum: The Estes Park Museum was founded by volunteers in 1962.
 The Museum's purpose is to collect, interpret and preserve local history, as well as to present exhibits, programs and events for the education and benefit of residents and guests of all ages.
-There is no admission. - Historic Fall River Hydroplant: The hydroplant was built by F.O.
-Stanley in 1909 to power the Stanley Hotel, and was the source for power in the Town of Estes Park.
-The plant now serves as an interpretive center open to the public and features the original equipment installed by Stanley. - Estes Park Memorial Observatory: Opened in 2009, the observatory has a 16-foot dome which allows guests to enjoy Estes Park's clear, star filled skies and star gaze through a 12-inch computer controlled telescope. - Open Air Adventure Park: This family owned and operated aerial adventure park is a course fit for thrill seekers ages five and up.
-The 90-minute adventure consists of 32 different elements at 10 and 21 feet above ground. - Aerial Tramway: One of the few European-style cable cars operating in the U.S., the aerial tramway provides riders with a bird's-eye view of Estes Park from the end of May through early September. - Lake Estes Marina: Open from May through early October, the marina offers rentals from kayaks to pontoon boats to paddleboards, as well as pedal cart and cruise bike rentals to enjoy on a ride along the Lake Estes Trail.
+There is no admission fee. - Historic Fall River Hydroplant: The hydroplant was built by F.O.
+Stanley in 1909 to power the Stanley Hotel and was the source of power in the Town of Estes Park.
+The plant now serves as an interpretive center open to the public and features the original equipment installed by Stanley. - Estes Park Memorial Observatory: Opened in 2009, the observatory has a 16-foot dome that allows guests to enjoy Estes Park's clear, star-filled skies and stargaze through a 12-inch computer-controlled telescope. - Open Air Adventure Park: This family-owned and operated aerial adventure park is a course fit for thrill-seekers ages five and up.
+The 90-minute adventure consists of 32 different elements at 10 and 21 feet above the ground. - Aerial Tramway: One of the few European-style cable cars operating in the U.S., the aerial tramway provides riders with a bird's-eye view of Estes Park from the end of May through early September. - Lake Estes Marina: Open from May through early October, the marina offers rentals from kayaks to pontoon boats to paddleboards, as well as pedal cart and cruise bike rentals to enjoy a ride along the Lake Estes Trail. - Kent Mountain Adventure Center's Via Ferrata: Get a whole new perspective of Estes Park with the town's newest Via Ferrata at Kent Mountain Adventure Center, which is the steepest in the U.S. The Cloud Ladder provides 625 ft. of vertical climbing, breathtaking exposure, and two headwall sections that culminate in a summit at 9,250 ft that boasts stunning panoramic views of Rocky Mountain National Park.